FAQs about Alta Vista School

 Alta Vista is not an immersion school nor do we approach foreign language as an academic subject in the lower grades.
 Instead, our philosophy is to introduce a second language, Spanish, in the lower grades as something interesting and fun.
 We present it in a very natural setting – play.
-Over 80% of our faculty is fluent in Spanish, and we speak in Spanish during transitions and at snack, lunch and recess.
+We also speak in Spanish during transitions and at snack, lunch and recess.
 In Kindergarten, as the year evolves and the students become more acclimated to school, a Spanish vocabulary and oral language component is gradually introduced reflecting our class lessons.
 In first grade, Spanish starts to be used as a natural part of everyday school activities early on.

 We are proud